awslego/amazon-sagemaker-model-serving-using-aws-cdk/README.md

 ## **Solution architecture**

 Basically this architecture is designed to provide a realtime endpoint using ML models.
-In this architecture, ***Application Modernization*** approach was applied to develop and operate agile and stable services.

 ![SolutionArchitecture](docs/asset/solution_architecture.png)